oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 define reference relationships is explained in Section&nbsp;4.2.2.3, *Links*, of the [[JADN Specification](#jadn-v20)].

-Figure 3-9 illustrates permissible and impermissible "collection" relationships, and the use of the `key` and `link` keywords combined with an identifier field to establish permissible "reference" relationships.
-The green lines show permissible relationships, the red lines impermissible ones that create cycles in the graph.
+Figure 3-9 illustrates preferred (non-recursive) and problematic (recursive) "collection" relationships, and the use of the `key` and `link` keywords combined with an identifier field to establish "reference" relationships.
+The green lines show preferred relationships, the red lines the problematic ones that create cycles in the graph.
 The dotted green line in the lower left portion is a "reference" relationship enabled by the inclusion of a unique identifier in `Record H`, created by the use of the